risk-first/website/menagerie/Feature-Risk.md

 ### Fit and Audience

 Two risks, [Feature Access Risk](Feature-Risk#feature-access-risk) and [Market Risk](Feature-Risk#market-risk) considers _Fit_ for a whole _Audience_ of users.
-They are different:  just as it's possible to have a small audience, but a large revenue, it's possible to have a product which has low [Feature Access Risk](#feature-access-risk) (i.e lots of users can access it without difficulty) but high [Market Risk](#market-risk) (i.e. the market is highly volatile or capricious in it's demands).  _Online services_ often suffer from this [Market Risk](#market-risk) rollercoaster, being one moment highly valued and the next irrelevant.
+They are different:  just as it's possible to have a small audience, but a large revenue, it's possible to have a product which has low [Feature Access Risk](#feature-access-risk) (i.e lots of users can access it without difficulty) but high [Market Risk](#market-risk) (i.e. the market is highly volatile or capricious in it's demands).  _Online services_ often suffer from this [Market Risk](#market-risk) roller-coaster, being one moment highly valued and the next irrelevant.

 ### Fit, Audience and Evolution